Personal Tax

 What happens if you don’t file a self-assessment tax return?

-Failing to meet the deadline for submitting a self assessment tax return or paying your tax liability incurs penalties.
+You will incur penalties for failing to meet the deadline for submitting a self-assessment tax return or paying your tax liability.

-If your tax return is up to 3 months late, you'll face a £100 late filing penalty, with increasing penalties for later submissions or delayed tax bill payments.
+If your tax return is up to 3 months late, you will face a £100 late filing penalty, with increasing penalties for later submissions or delayed tax bill payments.
 Additionally, late payments are subject to interest charges.